 Panelite is the leading developer and distributor of translucent honeycomb panels to the architectural and design industries.

 SATURDAY, 09.24.05 7PM [MOV]

 : Creating Maximilian’s Schell :

-The creators of our current installation will recount how they did it, show models used in the process, and to demonstrate principles of gravity, host a swimsuit-optional wrestling match in the fountain.
-This event occurs during the 8th Annual Silver Lake Art Crawl.
+The creators of our current installation recount how they did it, show models used in the process, and, in order to demonstrate principles of gravity, host a swimsuit-optional wrestling match in the fountain.
+This event occured during the 8th Annual Silver Lake Art Crawl.

 TUESDAY, 10.04.05 7PM [MOV]

 : Global material resources and future trends :